Non-qualified annuities: What they are & how they work

 How do non-qualified annuities get funded?

-You can fund a non-qualified annuity any way you like, including your income, savings, an inheritance, gifts, or the sale of an asset.
+You can fund a non-qualified annuity with your income, savings, an inheritance, gifts, or the sale of an asset.
 The only thing you can’t fund a non-qualified annuity with is your pre-tax income.

 • Depending on how you want to invest your funds, your non-qualified annuity contract can be fixed, variable, or indexed.